 You should participate in an aerobic exercise that works for large muscle groups at least 20 to 30 minutes per day, five times a week.

 These exercises can include bicycling, walking and swimming.
-This type of exercise helps you achieve and maintain cardiovascular fitness as a whole, so it not only helps you achieve your exercise resolution but improves your hearing as well.
+This type of exercise helps you achieve and maintain cardiovascular fitness overall, so it not only helps you achieve your exercise resolution but improves your hearing as well.
 What about non-cardiovascular exercises?
-Now, we’ll take a look at yoga and your hearing.
+Let’s take a look at yoga and your hearing.

-Yoga is great for your body and helps to increase circulation in both your brain and your ears.
+Yoga is great for your body because it helps to increase circulation in both your brain and your ears.
 Another benefit is that yoga also removes waste and toxins, and it improves nerve functions.
-Yoga is a great exercise that is helpful for all part of your body and systems.
+Yoga is a great allover exercise that is helpful for all parts of your body and its systems.

-The lotus, tree, triangle and cobra poses are great for circulation.
-YouTube offers great yoga videos for many different yoga poses.
+The Lotus, Tree, Triangle and Cobra poses are great for circulation.
+YouTube offers an extensive selection of great yoga videos for many different yoga poses.
 You can look for videos specifically designed to help with tinnitus or other afflictions that you may have in your body.
 Now, we’ll delve into the effects of meditation on your hearing.

 How Meditation Helps

-Meditation can be great for refocusing on what’s important and taking some time out of your day just for yourself.
+Meditation can be great for refocusing on what’s important, as well as taking some time out of your day just for yourself.
 In addition to being helpful to quiet your mind, meditation can also help your hearing.
 As you take deep breaths, it helps increase the oxygen and blood flow in your body.